Foreign tax credit

 - Another CIT credit is applicable for advertising expenses incurred for product launches, opening and prospecting of markets abroad, and attending exhibitions and fairs.
 This tax credit is 15%.

-- Companies domiciled in the Canary Islands that are CIT payers and are newly incorporated, start new activities, or improve their existing activities may benefit from the following tax relief:
+Besides a lower taxation with the Canary Island general indirect tax (IGIC at the general rate of 6.5%) compared to VAT and the specific IGIC exemptions applicable, companies domiciled in the Canary Islands that are CIT payers and are newly incorporated, start new activities, or improve their existing activities may benefit from the following relief for indirect taxes:

 - Exemption from IGIC/transfer tax on supplies and imports of capital goods if the company has a deduction percentage that is not 100%.